UrbsLab/STREAMLINE/docs/source/pipeline.md

 experiment runs multiple related datasets or feature sets and the user wants the same statistical summaries and visual comparisons across them.

-If an experiment contains only one dataset, P9 may still run but has less to compare.
+If an experiment contains fewer than two dataset folders with `CVDatasets`, P9 skips cleanly because there is no valid cross-dataset comparison to run.

 ## P10: Replication